crashpad_handler.exe

 Is crashpad_handler.exe Safe?

-Yes, crashpad_handler.exe is safe when it's located in the legitimate installation directory of a Chromium-based browser or application.
+Yes, crashpad_handler.exe is safe when it's the legitimate file installed by Google Chrome or Chromium-based apps.

 Is crashpad_handler.exe a Virus or Malware?